Quantum Capsule Networks: Numerical experiments

-We have demonstrated the exceptional performance of QCapsNets in the classification tasks.
-Yet, if one would like to further utilize QCapsNets for making critical decisions (e.g., self-driving cars and medical diagnostics) \cite{Finlayson2019Adversarial}, it is of crucial importance to understand, trust, and explain the rational behind the model's decisions.
-As such, here we examine the potential explainability of QCapsNets through the following reconstruction scheme.
+{We have demonstrated the enhanced performance of QCapsNets in the classification tasks.} Yet, if one would like to further utilize QCapsNets for making critical decisions (e.g., self-driving cars and medical diagnostics) \cite{Finlayson2019Adversarial}, it is of crucial importance to understand, trust, and explain the rational behind the model's decisions. {In the field of computer vision and machine learning, explainability aims to investigate how the parameters of neural networks affect the classification results in a human-understandable way.
+For instance, the heatmap (class activation mapping) enables us to visualize which feature dominates the final prediction in CNNs \cite{Selvaraju2020GradCAM}.
+Likewise, we would like to explore the potential explainability of QCapsNets through the following reconstruction scheme.
+We remark that our goal is to investigate whether QCapsNets could extract some explainable information from the input data.
+Hence, we adopt a classical-quantum hybrid architecture to alleviate the limitation of classically simulating quantum neural networks. }